Chemical Data Reporting (CDR)

 Chemical Data Reporting

-February 11, 2013 -- EPA released the non-confidential 2012 Chemical Data Reporting information on chemical production and use in the United States.
-The 2012 CDR preliminary data contains the most current CDR data available and reflects manufacturing, processing and use information for calendar year 2011 from manufacturers (including importers) of certain chemicals on the TSCA Chemical Substance Inventory.
-You can use this data to find out what chemicals are being produced and used at industrial sites in the United States.
+June 11, 2014--The updated non-confidential 2012 CDR database includes amendments to previously submitted information as well as information submitted by new companies which had not reported prior to the earlier database release in April 2013.
+The 2012 CDR data reflect manufacturing, processing and use information for calendar year 2011 from manufacturers (including importers) of certain chemicals on the TSCA Chemical Substance Inventory.
+You can use these data to find out what chemicals are being produced and used at industrial sites in the United States.

 - Learn about the 2012 CDR Results

 - Search EPA's Chemical Data Access Tool (CDAT) for basic information by categories, including chemical name and company.

 - Download the public version of the CDR database into an Access data file.

 The deadline for CDR submissions for the 2012 reporting period ended on August 13, 2012.
 EPA is continuing to provide support to companies through a range of resources: